-The MS Tax Program’s Convocation Ceremony for its 8th graduating class was held on May 5, 2013 at the University Club of Chicago.
-The 31students graduating received a Masters of Science in Taxation (MST) degree.
-Over 160 guests were in attendance for the celebration, including family members from as far away as Korea.
+The MS Tax Program’s Convocation Ceremony for its 9th graduating class was held on May 4, 2014 at the University Club of Chicago.
+The 29 students graduating received a Master of Science in Taxation (MST) degree.
+Over 150 guests were in attendance for the celebration, including family members from as far away as India and Korea.

-Other speakers included Dr. Larry DeBrock, Dean of the College of Business and Bethany L. Rapinchuk, Class of 2013.
+Other speakers included Dr. Larry DeBrock, Dean of the College of Business and Brendan L. Slade-Smith, Class of 2014.